IntelliSensing/UAV-VisLoc/README.md

 You can download our dataset example (2.04 GB) on [Google Drive](https://drive.google.com/file/d/16tY7tPZiNIoyAhknvyXnp0jAfccIcHtL/view?usp=sharing) or [Baidu Net Disk](https://pan.baidu.com/s/1QPnTwZaW8pT6fzjXPo1SFQ?pwd=rsai).

-We further provide a high-quality dataset sample, comprising carefully selected UAV images that exhibit minimal coordinate error and feature a diverse range of topographical elements, with a total size of 2.04 GB
+We further provide a high-quality dataset sample, comprising carefully selected UAV images that exhibit minimal coordinate error and feature a diverse range of topographical elements, with a total size of 2.04 GB.

 As shown in Fig. 2, each satellite map downloaded from Google Maps contains all UAV images captured by a single drone flight, which may encompass various terrains such as cities, towns, farms, and rivers.